edespino/cloudberry-site/versioned_docs/version-2.x/sys-utilities/gpdemo.md

 title: gpdemo
 ---

-# gpdemo (New in v1.5.0)
+# gpdemo

-Before v1.5.0, if you want to deploy a small Apache Cloudberry cluster with segments on a single node to make a demo, you need to spend time writing configuration files and parameters.
-Starting from v1.5.0, you can use the built-in `gpdemo` script to quickly deploy a cluster with a specified number of segments only with a single command.
+You can use the built-in `gpdemo` script to quickly deploy a cluster with a specified number of segments only with a single command.

 `gpdemo` is installed with other system utilities (such as `gpinitsystem`, `gpstart`, and `gpstop`) in the  `GPHOME/bin` directory.